May 25, 2022

 Clearway Community Benefit Fund Allocates Grants to 21 West Virginia Organizations

-Elk Garden, W.Va. – The US Wind Force Foundation, Inc. today announced the recipients of the first round of grants from Clearway’s Black Rock Community Benefit Fund.
-Twenty-one grants ranging from $500 to $20,000 and totaling $133,214 were allocated to nonprofits, community services organizations, educational institutions, and other institutions in Grant and Mineral counties.
+Elk Garden, WV – The US Wind Force Foundation, Inc. today announced the recipients of the first round of grants from Clearway’s Black Rock Community Benefit Fund.
+Twenty-one grants ranging from $500 to $20,000 and totaling $133,214 were allocated to nonprofits, community service organizations, educational institutions, and other institutions in Grant and Mineral counties.

 The 115 megawatt Black Rock wind farm, which reached commercial operations in December, is indirectly owned and operated by Clearway Energy Group (“Clearway”).
 Clearway’s Black Rock Community Benefit Fund will make grants of an additional $50,000 to local nonprofits each year for the life of the project.